 First, Dr. Lindahl will use All-Laser Intralase (or bladeless LASIK) to create the corneal flap, a thin segment of the outer layer of the cornea.
 With a computer controlled laser, Dr. Lindahl can create a thinner, more precise and stable flap.

 Then the flap is lifted and Dr. Lindahl uses the Wavelight® EX500 laser to reshape the underlying corneal tissue to correct irregularities.
 This step in Custom LASIK is based on the individual 3-dimensional map (Contoura® Vision) of your eye, which is programmed into the laser so that the exact amount of corneal tissue is removed to yield the best vision possible.

 Finally, the flap is folded back into place where it bonds quickly.

 Plan to have someone available to drive you home after your procedure.
 Healing is rapid, and most patients return to work the next day.
 You should feel little to no pain and perhaps a slight sensation of pressure.
 You should be able to see better 1 – 2 hours after the treatment, but you’ll notice a dramatic difference when you wake the next day.
 Dr. Lindahl will advise you if you need to avoid contact sports and swimming for 2 – 3 weeks.

-*Note: Per our standard vision plan ageement: Failure to schedule or keep all post operative examinations and reports recommended by Rochester Eye and Laser Center doctors within the first 11 months post-surgery, will result in invalidating any enhancement coverage if necessary.
+*Note: Per our standard vision plan agreement: Failure to schedule or keep all post-operative examinations and reports recommended by Rochester Eye and Laser Center doctors within the first 11 months post-surgery, will result in invalidating any enhancement coverage, if necessary.
 If appointment schedules have not been met, an enhancement may be available, if appropriate, at the full LASIK fee at the time of enhancement.